ARM-software/mango/README.md

 - Mango requires scikit-learn and is develped for python 3.
 - Other packages installed are required to use Mango to optimize xgboost ML algorithms and fbprophet algorithm.

-# Mango Usage
+# Mango Simple Example
 Mango is very easy to use.
-The examples are available in the directory *examples*.
-In the example below our goal is to find optimal value of the function whose input is a single variable between 1 and 1000.
+The given example finds optimal value of the identity function whose input is a single variable between 1 and 1000.
-The objective of the function is unknown to the Mango, but it can evaluate the function value.
-The selected function is identity.
+More examples are available in the directory *mango/examples*.

 ```python
 from mango.tuner import Tuner